 What Is the Average Settlement for a Truck Accident?

-The main factors to consider include:
+The main factors include the following:

 - The at-fault party or parties

-- How serious your injuries were
+- How serious were your injuries were

 - Your medical costs